|April 15 - May 10, 2024

-The Rutgers Mini-MPA™ is a professional development program that results in a certification for public service managers working in local government and nonprofit organizations.
+The Rutgers Mini-Master of Public Administration (Mini-MPA™) is a professional development program that results in a certification for public service managers working in local government and nonprofit organizations.

 Classes meet over four weeks.
 Online assignments and readings enable access to the course during the day or evening.
 Students also meet with faculty, online in Zoom on Fridays from 12 noon (EST) to 1 PM (EST).
 Each module of the Mini-MPA is organized around key skills for managers.